CO2 extraction process of dendrobium

-In this study, naringenin in Dendrobium officinale Kimura et Migo was sucessfully extracted by supercritical carbon dioxide by a pilot supercritical fluid extraction (SFE) unit at 35 MPa and 50 ℃.
+In this study, naringenin in Dendrobium officinale Kimura et Migo was successfully extracted by supercritical carbon dioxide by a pilot supercritical fluid extraction (SFE) unit at 35 MPa and 50 ℃.

-Supercritical carbon dioxide with ethanol is employed as the desorbent for a three-section simulated moving bed with open-loop design, called SF-SMB, to separate the naringenin from Dendrobium officinale crude extract, and the experimental validation of the separation is accomplished in this work.
+Supercritical carbon dioxide with ethanol is employed as the adsorbent for a three-section simulated moving bed with an open-loop design, called SF-SMB, to separate the naringenin from Dendrobium officinale crude extract, and the experimental validation of the separation is accomplished in this work.

 Silica was used as the stationary phase, and the crude extract of Dendrobium officinale extracted by supercritical carbon dioxide containing mainly the naringenin was used as the feedstock for the SF-SMB.
 From single column chromatography, the operating conditions for series experiments with 18 wt% of ethanol were conducted.